au-ts/camkes_to_microkit_guide/guide.md

 - [Linux virtual machines using VirtIO demo][VMM demo]
     * [similar CAmkES version][camkes VMM example]

-To avoid confusion between CAmkES and seL4CP, when referring to seL4CP terminologies, we always emphasize them with *italics*.
+To avoid confusion between CAmkES and Microkit, when referring to Microkit terminologies, we always emphasize them with *italics*.

-CAmkES and seL4CP are both designed for building systems with a static architecture (while seL4CP aims to have limited dynamicism).
-In general, CAmkES is a higher-level tool than seL4CP, it provides:
+CAmkES and Microkit are both designed for building systems with a static architecture (while Microkit aims to have limited dynamicism).
+In general, CAmkES is a higher-level tool than Microkit, it provides:

 * a language to describe component interfaces, components, and the whole systems
 * a collection of reusable CAmkES components and interfaces